Ashwin-S-Nambiar/ashlog/content/notes/Web Development.md

 - Build tools like Vite for efficient development workflows

 ## Purpose
 Web Development aims to build applications that are **functional, user-friendly, secure, and scalable**.
-From static websites to large-scale dynamic applications, it combines design, logic, and infrastructure to bring ideas to life on the internet.
+From static websites to large scale dynamic applications, it combines design, logic, and infrastructure to bring ideas to life on the internet.